-Theta Pi Sigma is a gender-neutral all-inclusive queer Coed Greek life organization founded at the University of California, Santa Cruz in 2005.
+Theta Pi Sigma is a gender-inclusive, LGBTQ-focused, Greek letter organization founded at the University of California, Santa Cruz in 2005.
 The founders of the Alpha Chapter sought to "strengthen Greek life at the University of California, Santa Cruz by providing a vehicle for positive leadership, change, and growth" in the LGBTQ+ community.
 They sought "to provide further opportunity to obtain a well-rounded educational experience by offering leadership skills and the exposure needed to succeed financially, academically, socially, and culturally.”

 Originally coined a "frarority" the organization no longer describes itself as such to distinguish itself from being a "co-ed" organization, instead choosing to describe itself as an all-encompassing, gender-inclusive organization.

 In 2012, Theta Pi Sigma witnessed its first expansion to the University of Northeastern Illinois followed closely by the Gamma chapter at the University of Oregon, and then the Epsilon chapter in the following year at the University of Maryland, Baltimore County.
 The Eta chapter of Case Western Reserve University was officially colonized in the Spring of 2018.

 The name Theta Pi Sigma is representative of the three main letters of the organization’s creed: